 Tagansky court of Moscow ordered Telegram to block its messenger in Russia.
 This is the court satisfying the demand of the telecommunications watchdog of Russia.
 As a plausible reason, the social media company did not provide keys to the Federal Security Service for decrypting messages.
 Judge Yulia Smolina specifically said that this must be done instantly by Telegram.

 The ban on access to information will be in force until the FSB’s demands are met on providing keys for decrypting user messages. – Judge Yulia Smolina

-Then, the agency sent a request to Telegram’s CEO Pavel Durov for providing info to decode messages of six phones that were used concerning the attack.
+Then, the agency sent a request to Telegram’s CEO Pavel Durov to provide info to decode messages of six phones that were used concerning the attack.
 The request was not answered.

-In October 2017, a Moscow court charged 800,000 rubles or $13,000 on Telegram for refusing to meet the demand of FSB.
-Despite the social media appealing, the fine was ruled legal.
+In October 2017, a Moscow court charged 800,000 rubles or $13,000 on Telegram for refusing to meet the demand of the FSB.
+Despite the social media appeal, the fine was ruled legal.

-In December 2017, a lawsuit was filed by Telegram with Russian Supreme Court, stating that FSB’s order was invalid.
+In December 2017, a lawsuit was filed by Telegram with the Russian Supreme Court, stating that FSB’s order was invalid.
 This was where the establishment of furnishing decryption keys took place.
-The company said that FSB doesn’t have a ground to issue such an order, because it goes against the law demanding a court judgment for access to users messages.
+The company said that FSB doesn’t have a ground to issue such an order because it goes against the law demanding a court judgment for access to users’ messages.